martinrehfeld/haproxy2rpm/README.md

 ## Roadmap

 * Working daemonized mode
-* remove haproxy dependency and make it a more generic rpm recorder that works over syslog and log files.
-This would allow to send custom messages to rpm by just sending log lines through syslog.
-The haproxy part would be more of a strategy.
-That means we need to make it easyly extendible without forking or creating a new gem
+* remove haproxy dependency and make it a more generic rpm recorder.
+Maybe change the name to log2rpm or log4rpm
+* Automated benchmarks to see how fast it performs and what Ruby version might be best suited for a use case